MrPhuc11/data-story/index.markdown

 </div>
 <div style="border-left: 4px solid #A7C7E7; padding-left: 20px; font-size: 18px; margin-top: 2;">
   <details closed>
-    If you wonder what happens for those significant effects detected you are at the right section!
+    If you wonder what happens for those significant effects detected, you are at the right section!
-    Note that as they only represent a small portion of the overall events, their characteristics should not be generalized but it's still interesting to see it they would look like to what we would expect.
+    Note that, as they only represent a small portion of the overall events, their characteristics should not be generalized but it's still interesting to see it they would look like to what we would expect.
     <summary style = "font-size: 18px; cursor: pointer;"><b>Click here to see the details !</b></summary>
     <div style="text-align: justify;">